rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 			tagInfo: A list of project tags, with descriptions and other useful info.
 			taggedProjects: projects linked with their associated tags.

-tools/
-	Custom tools to help classify, organize, or edit project nodes without opening a text editor.
-Custom tools are only built for data that is too difficult to keep updated or standardized manually.
-	TODO: Hook these up to a Node server so they edit the JSON files directly.

-	tagger.html
-		Finds untagged or incorrectly tagged projects, as well as projects that were last tagged before a new tag type was added.
-Provides an interface to preview and re-tag each project.

-	cool-sort.html
-		TODO: sort or insert nodes based on their “coolness”.

 test/
 	Quick test files to ensure data is downloaded without any dropped nodes,